Should You Wear a Mouthguard?

 If you play a contact sport, the answer is yes!
 Mouthguards are the primary form of defense for the teeth and the tongue when collisions with people or implements are a risk in your sport.
 The American Dental Association (ADA) lists 26 sports where mouthguards are recommended.
 To emphasize these recommendations, April 2014 is National Facial Protection Month.
-To help protect your teeth while playing sports, our Sacramento dentists at the Marconi Dental Group use our own in-house dental lab to produce customized mouthguards for all sports.
+To help protect your teeth while playing sports, our Carmichael dentists at the Marconi Dental Group use our own in-house dental lab to produce customized mouthguards for all sports.

 Do Mouthguards Work?